Copyright © 2005 CrystalClear Software, Inc -- Last Modified: $Date: 2005/09/28 13:40:25 $

 The core interfaces provide a templated library core that supports flexible resolutions

-and other capabilities similar to the way std::basic_string provides a core for string
+and other capabilities similar to the way std::basic_string

 types.
 The concrete temporal types are built from the core interfaces and realize a set